 Talk It Over – I recently had my very first book signing for Listful Thinking.
 A couple days before I found myself getting a bit nervous and panicked.
 I started hoping that no one would show.
 I spoke it over with my interns and they helped me calm down.
 I realized I was just really excited and once I relaxed I was able to enjoy the event.
 Talking things out with friends or family is a great way to put things in perspective and really work out the butterflies in advance.

 Be Prepared – I believe in always having a plan B. The more you can minimize potential problems the less nervous you feel.
-If you have a big meeting or a job interview coming up you could do your homework so you won’t feel put on the spot.
+If you have a big meeting or a job interview coming up you should do your homework so you won’t feel put on the spot.
+For an interview, for example, you might even want to have some training from the Interview Skills Clinic or somewhere similar.
+That is the ultimate preparation for any interview, and not only will they give you techniques to deal with your nerves, knowing that you are completely prepared will stop you feeling nervous anyway.
 Go over all the possible scenarios and plan ahead for how you’ll react or what answers you might give.
 This extra work upfront pays off in the end.

 Be Realistic – When nerves are building, sometimes the best thing to do is take a step back.
 The reality is probably not as bad as you think.
 Remember that people aren’t paying as much attention to you as you think.
 Take a quick walk around the block and you might find you were just making a mountain out of a molehill.

 Get a Good Night’s Sleep – Having a full night’s sleep is so important for helping you feel relaxed.
 But it’s much easier said than done.
+Getting a good night’s sleep could start by going to sleep earlier, or switching the phone off so it’s not a distraction during the night.
+Additionally, changing the mattress you’ve been sleeping on for a while may be a contributing factor to getting a rough night’s sleep.
+It could be as simple as finding a king size mattress sale, for example, in the hopes of improving comfort and wellbeing.
+Feeling relaxed could help ease the nerves.
 If you have an important interview you could try to be really active the day before.
 That way you’re all tired out, which should help you get to bed earlier.

 Visualize a Positive Outcome – Sit for a few minutes and think about all the best possible outcomes.
 Close your eyes and really place yourself there.
 What would it feel like, sound like, smell like?
 Take yourself to that happy place and you’ll be so much more likely to actually get there.